shuckster/statebot-sh/examples/rerun/README.md

 |
 ```

-## NPM specificity
+## NPM + Mocha specificity

 To determine the uniqueness of a failure the output is stripped of things that usually change between runs, such as timestamps and durations.

-This "stripping" targets NPM specifically, so lines prefixed with `npm ERR!` will be removed, and timing information in parentheses will be lopped-off the end of lines. `3 passing (1m)` becomes `3 passing`, and so on.
+This "stripping" targets NPM and the Mocha test-suite, so lines prefixed with `npm ERR!` will be removed, and so will any timing information found at the end of lines: `3 passing (1m)` becomes `3 passing`, for example.

-After this, the output is hashed using `md5sum`, and this hash is used to identify unique failures.
+After this, the output is hashed using `md5/md5sum`, and this hash is used to identify unique failures.

 ## Log history + run state